-Alfred didn't return for the main hoard of gold in Death Gulch until his Cleric had reached level 3 and he, as a Thief, had 50 Dexterity.
-He whispered to his crew to shun killing anyone or stealing a thing before he gave the signal, then directed the team back to the inside entrance where they saw and bribed the two Guards on their first visit to rob the Armorer.
-Heading east to the locked gate, he stealthily unlocked it and took the wide passage south.
-The small passage for which he'd kept his eyes open soon loomed on the west wall, and the party entered this corridor and took five paces before turning north.
-Turning right at the wall, they advanced four steps, went south one step, and west once into a branch that was blocked by a Guard.
-He proved easy enough to bribe, which opened the way to the main treasure room.
-Alfred summoned every ounce of his Thiefly talents to open all the chests, saving his Cleric's magic for healing and curing.
-Still, he kept an eye on the Cleric's Hit Points, too, aware that he was still vulnerable.
-After looting the room, Alfred and his crew staggered with a heavy load of gold, pausing briefly to to sell a few unneeded items at the shoppes but not stealing anything this time.
-As he recollects, a party needs to be able to be strong enough to kill three platoons of Guards in order to get both the front and rear treasure troves doorway at the main entrance.
-(Had the Thief been elsewhere at the time, Alfred might have gotten their attention by standing on the square east of the door and having one of his Fighters steal until he got a "Watch out!" message.)
+Alfred, feeling cocky, returned to the rear trove in the large storehouse to see if they'd missed anything.
+At the gate he'd opened, he killed a Thief who appeared in the doorway, which attracted the attention of two Guards from the west side of the doorway at the main entrance.
+(Had the Thief been elsewhere at the time, Alfred might have gotten the Guards' attention by standing on the square east of the door and having one of his Fighters steal until he got a "Watch out!" message.)
 With a single swordthrust, Alfred killed the first Guard in the doorway.
 (Fortunately he didn't leave the doorway area, or four more Guards would have arrived from behind the east wall!)
 After killing the other Guard, the party picked up all the treasure that was not lying in the doorway, and then robbed the Armorer and Weapon-seller.
 (Oddly, he thought, they continued to buy things from him even after he robbed them!)
 Other adventurers who follow these steps will appreciate the fact that no more Guards will attack.
 Alfred and the boys left via the normal route (by reversing their path stated under "Death Gulch," paragraph 2) but wasted no time lingering at the outer entrance, where another Guard was just one step away.
 Later they returned for even more booty, which, because it lay beyond the Force Field, required each party member to possess the Mark of Force.
 They laughed aloud while ransacking the lower two rows of treasure chests, but didn't touch the row between them and the Merchant.
 Otherwise, Alfred foresaw, the Merchant and a brigade of Guards would have crushed them to death.
 After leaving the area, Alfred blocked the gate (as described above).